x

 More information can be found HERE

-If passed, the funds will help build a new elementary school, pay current expenses and construct school facilities.
-In addition, it will help renovate and expand existing facilities.
+If the bond issue had passed, the funds would have helped build a new elementary school, pay current expenses and construct school and athletic facilities.
+The district intended to use the tax to renovate and expand existing facilities.

 • Length of levy: Continuing period of time/37 years